dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

   });
 }
 ```
-If we run the program now it will give error because we have to pass all parameters also to the file `number_trivia_repository_impl.dart`.
+If we run the test now it will give an error because have not yet written the implementation.
+Open the `number_trivia_repository_impl.dart` file and add the following code:

 ```dart
 import 'package:dartz/dartz.dart';